Rumi381/PolyGen/README.md

 ## Citation

-If you use `polygen` in your research, please cite our paper:
+If you use `PolyGen` in your research, please cite our paper:

 Rumi, M.J.U., Han, HC., Ye, J. et al. Polygen: an efficient framework for polycrystals generation and cohesive zone modeling in arbitrary domains.
 Engineering with Computers (2025). https://doi.org/10.1007/s00366-025-02180-6